Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS figures of merit and two-photon interference experiments

 \subsection{Derivation of TPI visibility}

 A simplified schematic of the experimental procedure for extracting the TPI visibility of photons emitted sequentially from a SPS using a MZ interferometer is shown in Fig.~\ref{fig:MZ}(a).
 The SPS, excited every $T_{\rm rep}$ with two pulse excitations separated in time by $T_0$ (assumed to be much greater than the relaxation time of the SPS, to ensure independent excitation events), emits photons into a decay channel mode.
 These photons then pass through two sequential beam splitters, where one of the transmission channels between the beam splitters is subject to a time delay $T_0$.
 The outputs of the second beam splitter then propagate to photodetectors from which a cross-correlation HOM coincidence signal can be constructed as a histogram of detection events; for perfect quantum single-photon interference, this signal vanishes at zero time delay~\cite{Hong1987Nov}.
-We also show in Fig.~\ref{fig:MZ}(c) an experimental example of this cross-coincidence function taken from the data in Ref.~\cite{Dusanowski2022Jan}.
+We also show in Fig.~\ref{fig:MZ}(c) an experimental example of this cross-coincidence function taken from the data in Ref.~\cite{Dusanowski2022May}.
+Note that in this analysis we assume a purely pulsed SPS; any residual cw contribution which arises due to (for example) the small excitation of the ground-excited state transition from the far off-resonant cw laser is assumed to be filtered out of the emission spectrum, although it is possible to extend the analysis to also account for the cw background~\cite{Ollivier2021,Kirsanske2017Oct}.

 In experiment, the raw visibility of TPI is often defined as (sometimes without the factor of 2)~\cite{santori2002,Dusanowski2019,somaschi16}

 where $A_0$ denotes the area of the peak in the cross-correlation coincidence histogram at $\tau = 0$, and $A_{\pm }$ denote the area of the neighbouring peaks.
 To theoretically calculate this value, we include here a quantum optics derivation of the cross-correlation signal that is detected by an unbalanced MZ interferometer setup with delay $T_0$ as show schematically in Fig.~\ref{fig:MZ}(a).
 We assume a signal mode with annihilation operator $s$, which we will relate to the system modes of the QD via standard input-output theory~\cite{PhysRevA.31.3761}, as well as a vacuum mode with annihilation operator $v$.
 We assume that the timescale of decay for the system dynamics $T_{\rm lifetime} \sim \gamma_X^{-1}$ is much smaller than $T_0$.